 maven-build-info.xml file that contains Maven-specific data collected during the build.
 The content of the file is then used to visualize the Maven data on the Maven Build Info tab in the build results.

-Artifacts dependencies do not download hidden artifacts unless they explicitly have
+Artifact dependencies do not consider hidden artifacts, unless they explicitly specify

 Hidden artifacts are not deleted by the artifacts clean-up unless

 maven-build-info.xml.gz— Maven build data.
-Used to display data on the Maven Build Info build's tab.
+Used to display data on the Maven Build Info tab.

 propertiesdirectory — holds properties calculated for the build on the agent.
 There are properties actual before the build and after the build.
-These are displayed on the build Properties tab.
+These are displayed on the Properties tab of build results.

 .NETCoverage— raw .NET coverage data (for example, used to open dotCover data in VS add-in).